-R7000 Sc oftware Guide disks={device_id} Identify the location of the disk.
+R7000 So ftware Guide RAID Management.
+It is used as follows: 1.
+Set CL to Enabled .
+2. Reboot the system.
+3. Duplicate the problems encountered.
+4. Collect system logs with one click.
+PS {password} Set or change your [Password] .
+The password is ≤ 8 characters.
+LED LED={y n} disks={device_id} Set the identify the [LED] on(y) or off(n).
+Identify the location of the disk.
 When the LED is set to y , the disk LED will light up red to get the location of the disk.
 When the LED is set to n , the disk LED turns off.
-FS {enclosure_id}= FS={fan speed} Change the AIC Fan Speed.
-This supports setting different levels of fan speed {Auto Off Low Medium High Full} Param {enclosure_id} Display or set the AIC parameter settings.
-Param This Parameter Setting supports setting the Hotplug compatibility {ID}={Option} mode.
-Note: Enabled Hotplug compatibility mode causes performance degradation on all disks hosted by the AIC. smart [y n] Set smart enable or disable.
+FS {enclosure id}= Change the AIC Fan Speed.
+This supports setting different FS={fan spe ed} levels of fan speed {Auto Off Low Medium High Full} Note: If you are using RS6541AW then here are the following 5 levels [Auto, Ultra Low, Low, Medium, High, Full] Param {enclosure id} 1 Display or set the AIC parameter settings.
+Parameter 2001 Hotplug This Parameter Setting supports setting the Hotplug ID compatibility compatibility mode and LED (Status/ Fault/ SSD) mode on/off.
+2003 Status LED Notes: 2004 Fault LED Enabled Hotplug compatibility mode causes performance 2005 SSD LED degradation on all disks hosted by the AIC. {Option}={ EnablelDi sable) LED Enable indicates: The Status LED/ Fault LED/ SSD Enable 500103 LED functions works normally and provide status feedback on the disk, AIC bandwidth, and disk temperature, etc. LED Disable indicates: The Status LED/ Fault LED/ SSD LED does not to work and cannot provide any status feedback on the disk, AIC bandwidth, and disk temperature, etc. smart [y n] Set smart enable or disable.